hdShang/arxiv-daily/docs/cs-RO/2025-09-06/papers/250905581v1-learning-to-walk-in-costume-adversarial-motion-priors-for-aesthetica.md

 ---
 layout: default
-title: Learning to Walk in Costume: Adversarial Motion Priors for Aesthetically Constrained Humanoids
+title: "Learning to Walk in Costume: Adversarial Motion Priors for Aesthetically Constrained Humanoids"
 ---

 # Learning to Walk in Costume: Adversarial Motion Priors for Aesthetically Constrained Humanoids